Microwave Running Cost Calculator: How Much It Costs You

 #3 Plan Ahead

-Believe it or not, planning your meals ahead of time can also help you reduce your energy usage.
+Believe it or not, planning your meals ahead of time can also help you reduce your microwave energy usage.

-I also recommend separating your food by density and arranging it in the microwave according to its thickness (denser items like meat can take longer to cook than lighter items like soft vegetables).
+To reduce the running costs, I also recommend separating your food by density and arranging it in the microwave according to its thickness (denser items like meat can take longer to cook than lighter items like soft vegetables).

-Unplugging your microwave when it’s not in use can help you lower its running costs even further.
+Additionally, appliances can consume power even when turned off, so unplugging your microwave when it’s not in use can help you lower its running costs even further.

 #4 Use Compatible Dishware